dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

-# Episode 4: Adding More Bandages Features
+# Section 4: Adding More Bandages Features

 Welcome back to another episode of MWSE Modding Tutorial.
 So our mod is almost complete.
 First we'll look at some scripts from OAAB_Data and then add some additional features for bandages ourselves.